GustavoFoss/Task-Manager/README.md

-1 - Build the local graddle to install the project dependecies
+1 - Build the local graddle to install the project dependecies (to the project work needs jdk 22 and mysql 8 intalled at your pc)

 2 - sql script of the database